SubodhKumarSahu2826/Bat-Ball-Stumps-Game/README.md

 Alert Display:
 Creates a message that includes the user's choice, the computer's choice, and the result of the game, and displays it as an alert.

-Event Handler for Button Clicks:
+Event Handler for Button Clicks
 Executes the logic when a user clicks one of the buttons (Bat, Ball, or Stump).
 This includes generating the computer's choice, evaluating the result, and displaying the feedback.